michalgonet/DataScience-projects/README.md

 2) Cars Dataset - playing with data and  EDA
 3) Police Dataset - EDA and data manipualtions
 4) London Housing Dataset - EDA and data manipulations + some statistics
+5) Census India 2011 Dataset - EDA and editing some style of display dataframes